edunfelt/base16/builder.md

 A base16 builder is an application that can build syntax highlighting definition files for text editors by using base16 scheme files which contain a collection of colours and base16 template files which contain syntax highlighting rules.

-Builders are designed for scheme maintainers' ease of use.
-Scheme maintainers should provide built versions of their scheme so the end user doesn't need to be aware of the builder.
+Builders are designed for template maintainers' ease of use.
+Template maintainers should provide built versions of their template so the end user doesn't need to be aware of the builder.

 ## File Structure